 Instagram was created on a simple concept: you take, edit, and share pictures.
 While this idea appears straightforward and is a considerable part of the app’s appeal, it poses challenges for advertisers.
 Unlike its owner Facebook, Instagram serves to the specific purpose of sharing inspiring photos and, more recently, videos.
 As a result, it is harder for advertisers to stand out in a user’s crowded feed.

-With its new Snapchat-inspired feature “stories,” in which users can share photos and videos with a life span of no more than 24 hous, the potential growth for Instagram advertising is substantial.
+With its Snapchat-inspired feature “stories,” in which users can share photos and videos with a lifespan of no more than 24 hours, the potential growth for Instagram advertising is substantial.

 According to a forecast by eMarketer , 48.8 percent of U.S. brands will use Instagram for social media marketing in 2016.
 This number will grow to 70.7 percent by 2017.